-The Nixon Presidency is a concise and accessible survey of domestic policy, foreign affairs, and politics during the 37th president’s time in office.
+The Nixon Presidency is a concise and accessible survey of domestic policy, foreign affairs, and politics during the thirty-seventh president’s time in office.

 The text is supported by primary source documents, which makes it ripe for classroom use and key for students of American history, the American presidency, and the sixties.